-A more sophisticated cyborg, the T-1000, is sent by the machines to kill John, and his mission is to free Sarah from the institution and destroy the chip found in the junkyard where the cyborg is from the first movie was destroyed.
+A more sophisticated cyborg, the T-1000, is sent by the machines to kill John, and his mission is to free Sarah from the institution and destroy the chip found in the junkyard where the cyborg movie was destroyed.
 The chip was taken by a senior engineer at Skynet, Miles Dyson, and he will use it to invent human robots.

 7. Ender’s Game (2013)

-An adaptation of Orson Scott Card’s favorite cult book, it tells the story of Ender, a gifted kid who was sent to an advanced war school with the goal of training him for an impending war with a foreign race.
+An adaptation of Orson Scott Card’s favorite cult book, it tells the story of Ender, a gifted kid who was sent to an advanced war school to train him for an impending war with a foreign race.